emcoglab/ldm-query/README.md

     conda install scipy
     ...

-Finally, once all these modules are installed, you can run LDMQ from the command line like:
+Finally, once all these modules are installed, you can run LDM-Query from the command line like:

-    python ldmq.py
+    python ldm-query.py

 Configuration
 -------------

-Before LDMQ can be properly used, it must be configured so it knows where the files containing the corpora and LDMs are stored on your computer.
+Before LDM-Query can be properly used, it must be configured so it knows where the files containing the corpora and LDMs are stored on your computer.

 These are set in the file `config.yaml`, which is a text file in [YAML][2] format.
 Comments in that file should explain